 The battle arena displays an overview of all live and upcoming trading battles.

-Each trader will start with the same trading stack (e.g., 1 BTC) and there is a fixed time-window for participants to try and trade their way to the highest amount possible.
+There is a fixed time-window for participants to try and trade their way to the highest ROI percentage possible.
 Each battle will be focused on one instrument only (e.g., BTC-PERP).

 Click on 'View' to see more information about a particular battle and to join.
-You'll also be able to see other traders that have joined, the prize, initial stack, duration, and countdown to starting time (once a battle starts you cannot join).
+You'll also be able to see other traders that have joined, the prize, initial stack, duration, and countdown to starting time.
+You can also join after the battle has started.

 Once the battle is live, the leaderboard is also available here.